kubemod/kubemod/README.md

 KubeMod is a universal Kubernetes resource mutator.

 It allows you to deploy to your Kubernetes cluster declarative rules which perform targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.

-Essentially, KubeMod is a [Dynamic Admission Control operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which gives you the power of Kubernetes Mutating Webhooks without the need to develop a DAC webhook controller from scratch.
+Essentially, KubeMod is a [Dynamic Admission Control operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which gives you the power of Kubernetes Mutating Webhooks without the need to develop an admission webhook controller from scratch.

 ## Installation